billvb/billvb.github.io/projects/index.md

 ## More Information

 This page is intended to go into a little bit more depth on some of the activities I've been involved in over the past few years.
-Please pardon the dust; *I add more information when I have the time*.
+Please pardon the dust; I add more information when I have the time.

 ### Space Cyber Security